Biomedical Sciences

 BMMSG 520: Laboratory Rotation

-Credits 2.0Rotations are designed to introduce students to laboratory research in a practical setting.
-The rotations also assist the student in choosing a laboratory for thesis work.
-The quarter will be divided into three, 3-week sections.
-In each section, students will perform a 20-hour rotation in a research laboratory under the supervision of a faculty preceptor.
-During rotations, students will learn laboratory safety, notebook keeping, and basic laboratory techniques.
+Credits 2.0Rotations are designed to introduce students to laboratory research and assist the student in choosing a laboratory for their thesis work project.
+Students will complete a minimum of three rotations under the supervision of a faculty preceptor.
+Students are required to complete MWU-mandated CITI training and will learn laboratory safety, notebook keeping, and basic laboratory techniques.
+Successful completion of the course requires identification of a research advisor who agrees to supervise the completion of the student's research thesis project.

 BMMSG 521: Microbiology